Arc-Computer/arc-memory/README.md

 4. Decision trails become richer and more insightful

 This creates a reinforcing flywheel where each component makes the others more powerful.

+## Telemetry

+Arc includes optional, privacy-respecting telemetry to help us improve the product:

+- **Anonymous**: No personally identifiable information is collected
+- **Opt-in**: Disabled by default, enable with `arc config telemetry on`
+- **Transparent**: All collected data is documented and visible
+- **Focused**: Only collects command usage and session metrics

+Telemetry is disabled by default.
+To enable it: `arc config telemetry on` To disable telemetry: `arc config telemetry off`

 ## Documentation